 Turkish prosecutor wants NBA player jailed over Erdogan comments

-A player for the NBA's New York Knicks has ignited controversy in his home country, Turkey, with tweets President Recep Tayyip Erdogan.
+A player for the NBA's New York Knicks has ignited controversy in his home country, Turkey, with tweets criticizing President Recep Tayyip Erdogan.

 A Turkish prosecutor indicted Enes Kanter on Wednesday, calling for him to be jailed for up to four years for insulting Erdogan in a series of tweets from May and June 2016, the state-run news agency Anadolu reported, according to Reuters.